8. Controlling Chaos:

 to inspect the building and determine if it is safe to enter the building, when

 • Schedule times when building occupants can re-enter and retrieve

 their personal belongings.
 Be sure and request that identification be shown,

 and record a list of items that are removed.

 Ensure Your Company's Business Continuity

-When a tornado or earthquake cripples power d renders data retrieval impossible,
+When a tornado or earthquake cripples power and renders data retrieval impossible,

 business suffers.
 Being prepared for disaster through off-site data storage